 How to Make an Aviation Cocktail

-1. In a cocktail shaker, combine the gin, lemon juice, crème de violette, maraschino liqueur.
-Fill with ice.
+1. In a cocktail shaker, combine the gin, lemon juice, crème de violette, and maraschino liqueur.
+Use more or less violet liqueur to suit your taste or for a richer color.
+Fill the shaker with ice.

 3. Strain into a chilled cocktail glass.

-4. Garnish with a lemon twist or cherry.
+4. Garnish with a lemon twist or a brandied cherry, and serve immediately.

 Pro Tips for Making This Recipe